juaandominguez/hackUDC25/README.md

 - *Upload an image* from your device or capture one using your camera.
 - *ZaraMatch analyzes the image* using the Inditex Visual Search API.
 - *Similar products appear*, allowing you to browse details, prices, and availability.
+- *Swipe right to like* an item or *swipe left to pass* on it.
+- *View your liked items* in your favorites list for easy access.
 - *Save items to your wishlist* or *share them* on social media.

 ### 🚀 Features